What Are Benzodiazepine?

-When usage of benzodiazepines is stopped abruptly after dependency has been developed, the person using/abusing benzodiazepines can experience intense unpleasant physical reactions.
+When the usage of benzodiazepines is stopped abruptly after dependency has been developed, the person using/abusing benzodiazepines can experience intense unpleasant physical reactions.
 These are known as withdrawal symptoms.
-Benzodiazepine withdrawal symptoms include sleep disturbance, irritability, increased tension and anxiety, panic attacks, hand tremor, sweating, difficulty concentrating, dry wretching and nausea, palpitations headache and muscular pain.
+Benzodiazepine withdrawal symptoms include: sleep disturbance, irritability, increased tension and anxiety, panic attacks, hand tremor, sweating, difficulty concentrating, dry wretching and nausea, palpitations headache, and muscular pain.

 The intensity of these symptoms depends on the duration and frequency of drug intake.
-Unlike withdrawal from opiates, withdrawal from benzodiazepines can be dangerous as it can result in seizure, or even stroke.
-Most of these withdrawal symptoms usually last between 10 and 14 days, but increased anxiety can last until medication assisted detoxification is instituted.
+Unlike withdrawal from opiates, withdrawal from benzodiazepines can be dangerous as it can result in seizures or even stroke.
+Most of these withdrawal symptoms usually last between 10 and 14 days, but increased anxiety can last until medication-assisted detoxification is instituted.

 - Anxiety and tension

 - Concentration difficulty